Abhilashkumarsingh/supertest_api_javascript/README.md

 ## Future updates

-Fetching auth token from github secrets, if we are setting pipeline in github In local fetching token value from envSec
+Fetching auth token from github secrets, if we are setting pipeline in github In local fetching token value from envSec [Completed]

+There is no request body, other we would have used requestBuilder for data serialisation